Imprint Data Protection

 a) Description and scope of data processing

-There is a contact form on our website that can be used to contact us electronically.
-If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.
-This data is: The following data is also collected when registering: Your consent will be obtained for the processing of the data as part of the sending process and reference will be made to this data protection declaration.
-Alternatively, you can contact us using the email address provided.
+Our website has a contact form that can be used to contact us electronically.
+If a user chooses this option, the data entered in the input mask will be transmitted to us and stored.
+This data is: In addition, the following data is collected during registration: Your consent to process the data is obtained during the sending process and reference is made to this privacy policy.
+Alternatively, you can contact us via the email address provided.
 In this case, the user's personal data transmitted with the email will be stored.
 In this context, the data will not be passed on to third parties.
-The data is used exclusively for processing the conversation.
+The data will be used exclusively for processing the conversation.

 b) Legal basis for data processing

-The legal basis for processing the data, if the user has given his consent, is Article 6 (1) (a) of the EU GDPR.
-The legal basis for the processing of data transmitted when sending an email is Article 6 (1) (f) of the EU GDPR.
-If the email contact is aimed at concluding a contract, the additional legal basis for the processing is Article 6 (1) (b) of the EU GDPR.
+The legal basis for processing data, provided the user has given their consent, is Art.
+6 (1) (a) of the EU GDPR.
+The legal basis for processing data transmitted when sending an email is Art.
+6 (1) (f) of the EU GDPR.
+If the email contact is aimed at concluding a contract, the additional legal basis for processing is Art.
+6 (1) (b) of the EU GDPR.

 c) Purpose of data processing

-We process the personal data from the input mask solely to process the contact.
-If you contact us via email, this also represents the necessary legitimate interest in processing the data.
-The other personal data processed during the sending process serves to prevent misuse of the contact form and to ensure the security of our information technology systems.
+The processing of personal data from the input form serves solely to process the contact.
+In the case of contact via email, this also constitutes the necessary legitimate interest in processing the data.
+The other personal data processed during the submission process serves to prevent misuse of the contact form and to ensure the security of our information technology systems.

 d) Duration of storage

 The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
-For the personal data from the input mask of the contact form and those that were sent by email, this is the case when the respective conversation with the user has ended.
-The conversation ends when it can be seen from the circumstances that the matter in question has been finally clarified.
-The additional personal data collected during the sending process will be deleted after a period of seven days at the latest.
+For personal data from the contact form input mask and data sent via email, this is the case when the respective conversation with the user has ended.
+The conversation is concluded when it can be inferred from the circumstances that the matter in question has been conclusively clarified.
+Any additional personal data collected during the sending process will be deleted after a period of seven days at the latest.

 e) Possibility of objection and removal

-The user has the option to revoke his consent to the processing of personal data at any time.
+The user has the option to revoke their consent to the processing of personal data at any time.
 If the user contacts us by email, they can object to the storage of their personal data at any time.
-In such a case, the conversation cannot continue.
-In this case, all personal data that was stored in the course of contacting you will be deleted.
+In such a case, the conversation cannot be continued.
+In this case, all personal data stored during the contact process will be deleted.

 12.Your rights as a data subject